MontgomeryLab/RNA-integrate/Markdown_Pipeline/README.md

 - generate_heatmap: TRUE or FALSE logical value describing whether the [Heatmap](#heatmap) should be rendered and saved.
 - heatmap_type: options include "complete", "all_classes", and "selected_classes".
 See [Heatmap](#heatmap).
 - heatmap_selected_classes: comma-separated list of classes for which heatmaps will be generated if the heatmap type is "selected_classes"

-An example of the parameters YAML with default settings can be seen [here](params.yml).

 ### Metadata CSV